Checklist for Sailfish OS

 Scroll down and find item OEM unlocking (which means bootloader unlocking).
 If the bootloader of your device has been unlocked previously, you will see it greyed out like in Picture 5 below.
 This is ok and no further actions are required for this setting.

 However, if the item “OEM unlocking” appears black and locked (i.e. the slider is on the left), then you must first push the slider switch to the right to make the unlocking possible.
-The actual unlocking shall be done as instructed in chapter 7 of our Xperia 10 III instructions (use the 3 links below).
-This approach is good for all Xperia devices (not just Xperia 10 III)- just select the correct phone model at the Sony website.
+The actual unlocking shall be done as instructed in document collection below - use the links of the table.

 Scroll further down and find the item “USB debugging”.
 This is also a prerequisite for the fastboot mode.
-You must enable it to make installing Sailfish X successful.
+You must enable it to make installing Sailfish OS successful.

 Correct contents in the flashing directory